ssy2306/rox-wealth-assignment/README.md

 Backend Setup:
 Make sure you have Node.js installed on your system.
-If not, download it from http://node.js.org/en/download/.
+If not, download it from http://node.js.org/en/download/. and firstly setup the backend server then start the frontend

 Setting up the Backend Server:
 1. Clone the repository.